iCliniq Logo

 • Has high cholesterol or fat levels in the blood (dyslipidemia).

-• Is having a partner who might become pregnant -
+• Is having a partner who might become pregnant.

-• Males whose female partners can become pregnant must use effective birth control methods during and three months after the treatment.
+• Males whose female partners can become pregnant must use effective birth control methods during and for three months after the treatment.

 • Males planning to take Enzalutamide must use condoms while having intercourse.

-• If they are taking any over-the-counter or prescription drugs or herbal supplements.
+• Suppose they are taking any over-the-counter or prescription drugs or herbal supplements.
 This is because Enzalutamide might affect the way other drugs function.
-As a result, the patient must start or stop taking the medications and keep a list to avoid complications or drug interactions.

 How Should the Patient Take Enzalutamide?